user-friendly/cuttlefish/README.md

 * What are average specifications of PCs used for gaming currently?
 * What are the game needs in terms of performance?
 * Use a logging library instead of standard error.
-* Remove all the std::exit() calls from the renderer constructor.
+* ~~Remove all the std::exit() calls from the renderer constructor.~~ Class no longer exists, but it's probably a good idea to not abruptly terminate the program from within constructors.
+* Namespace header file guards?